Bizenghast: Development

-As a young girl, Mary Alice LeGrow was not interested in comics since she grew up in Weisbaden, Germany where comics were not readily available.
+As a young girl, Mary Alice LeGrow was not interested in comics since she grew up in Wiesbaden, Germany where comics were not readily available.
 In her freshman year of high school, she discovered comics and anime.
-She heard about Tokyopop's Rising Stars of Manga competition from a friend at the 2003 Otakon, an anime convention in Baltimore, Maryland; the stort story LeGrow submitted won a runner-up place in the competition and was published in the 2003 Rising Stars of Manga anthology.
+She heard about Tokyopop's Rising Stars of Manga competition from a friend at the 2003 Otakon, an anime convention in Baltimore, Maryland; the short story LeGrow submitted won a runner-up place in the competition and was published in the 2003 Rising Stars of Manga anthology.
 She successfully pitched Bizenghast to the Tokyopop editors, and became the second Rising Stars of Manga winner to have an original series published by Tokyopop.

 LeGrow worked on the series from 2004 to 2011.
 She began Bizenghast when, for an art class assignment, she drew an open door and added the hooded angel statue in another class.
 In her initial designs, Dinah had simple features and short black hair, and Vincent was one of Dinah's friends.
 LeGrow later removed the other friends from the story.
 She later lengthened Dinah's hair and depicted her dressed in Lolita fashion—clothing influenced by the Rococo and Victorian eras.
 Other changes included Dinah's hair being altered from straight to curly and the addition of an exoskeleton-like armour to Edrear.
 Tired of thin female characters in comics, LeGrow designed Edaniel's girlfriend, Nareesha as "super full-figured".